Skip to main content

 Androgenic and Growth Factor Influence on Body Composition

-The graceful silhouette of youth is defined by a high ratio of to adipose tissue.
+The graceful silhouette of youth is defined by a high ratio of lean muscle mass to adipose tissue.
 The age-related shift toward increased adiposity and sarcopenia is a direct result of the decline in anabolic hormonal signals, primarily testosterone and growth hormone.
 Testosterone replacement therapy acts directly on the androgen receptor (AR), which is highly expressed in skeletal muscle cells.

 Activation of the AR triggers a cascade of events leading to muscle hypertrophy.
 It increases the rate of muscle protein synthesis and, critically, promotes the proliferation and differentiation of satellite cells.
 These are myogenic stem cells that fuse with existing muscle fibers to increase their size and repair damage.